shakiltanvir/MultiTimer_ESP-IDF/README.md

 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.
+## 1.GPTimer Counters:
+Two GPTimers are configured to generate periodic alarms at intervals of 500 ms and 1000 ms, respectively.
+GPTimer 0 is associated with counter_0.
+GPTimer 1 is associated with counter_1.
+The GPTimer alarms increment their respective counters.
+## 2.FreeRTOS Tasks:
+Two FreeRTOS tasks (Task1 and Task2) increment counter_2 and counter_3 at intervals of 1000 ms and 500 ms, respectively.
+## 3.Logging:
+The counters' values are periodically printed to the console every second.